 Instead, they receive only the basic pay equivalent to the salary grade of comparable regular positions plus a premium of up to 20%.

 Government agencies get the services of consultants when they require a certain special or technical skill that’s not available among their staff.
 These consultants are experts in their field, such as technical consultants and public relations specialists, who render services to the government with expected outputs.

 Like job order workers, consultants are not considered government employees.
 They’re hired only for temporary projects or activities.

-Already decided in starting a career in public service?
+Already decided to start a career in public service?
 You need to have all the credentials required for a government job.